Breast Reduction Surgery

 Learn everything about your treatment

-A breast reduction, which is also known as a reduction mammoplasty, is a surgical procedure that aims to reduce the size of a woman’s breasts.
-It is often referred to as a “boob reduction”.
-It is important to have a good understanding of the surgery before you go in for your operation.
-This breast reduction overview will provide you with a short introduction.
+A breast reduction, also known as a reduction mammoplasty, is a surgical procedure that aims to reduce the size of the breasts.
+It is important to have a good understanding of the surgery before you have the operation.
+This overview provides a short introduction to breast reduction surgery, preparation, and aftercare.

 What can a breast reduction achieve?